 3. Family Christmas Advent Calendar

 Bring the family together with a shared advent calendar, where you open a parcel together every day.
 This could include things like a Christmas movie to watch as a family, hot chocolate and marshmallows, a make your own gingerbread house kit or a new game like Rapidough.

 Take some time to talk to your foster child about the plans for the day and what to expect now that they’re part of your family.

 If you’re expecting any guests over the Christmas period, make sure you let them know who’s coming over and if they’ve not met before perhaps show some photos.
 You could even share photos from last Christmas, so they know what to expect.
 This will help to take the element of surprise out of the day, that often causes stress and anxiety.

 5. Talk to Them About Their Past Christmas Memories

-Find out how your foster child feels about Christmas, let them share their memories and take the time to understand whether they have any bad memories, if they’re happy to open up.
+Find out how your foster child feels about Christmas, let them share their memories and take the time to understand whether they have any bad memories - if they’re happy to open up, of course.

 If they have their own traditions, then try to include as many as possible in your day so it’s a little more familiar.
 This will help make sure Christmas day is a pleasant experience for everyone.

 If contact is being made between the child in your care and their family, then it’s good to show to the child that you’re not trying to replace their family, but an extension of it.

 Help them save up, buy and wrap small, thoughtful gifts for their birth family, make Christmas cards for them to take with them on their contact over the Christmas period (if appropriate) and talk about them openly.
 This helps the child in your care feel like both them and their family are part of your extended family too.